 Stabled horses require 24/7 forage, and miles and miles of daily walking, as well as abundant socialization to re-create a natural existence.
 When these needs are not provided in adequate measure unwelcome behaviors develop.

 The horse's genetic potential is usually well-documented and identified.
 It is appropriate socialization that develops the equine athlete.
 Foals raised in stalls and stables seldom develop the wherewithal to become consistent reliable winners, as it is the herd that develops the foal's inherited abilities to perform.
 Much of this development occurs during the first hours and days of life, and this development phase with the mare should be nurtured rather than interfered with.
 The mare and herd are the most qualified individuals to teach the newborn foal to become a developmentally healthy horse.

-Dr Gustafson is an equine veterinarian, veterinary behaviorist, and novelist.
-He helps refine horse and dog training methods to accommodate their inherent natures and preferences.
-Applied veterinary behavior enhances optimum health, performance, soundness, contentment, and longevity in animal athletes.
-Natural approaches to development, training, nutrition, and conditioning sustain equine health and enhance performance.
-Behavioral and nutritional enrichment strategies enhance the lives of stabled horses.
-Training and husbandry from the horse's perspective result in content, cooperative horses.
-DrSid provides equine behavior consultations to help recreate the needs and preferences of stabled horses in training and competition.
+Dr Gustafson is a practicing veterinarian, equine behavior educator, and novelist.
+The application of behavior science enhances optimum health, performance, soundness, contentment, and longevity in animal athletes.
+Behavioral and nutritional strategies enrich the lives of stabled horses.
+Training and husbandry from the horse's perspective result in content, cooperative horses who are willing to learn and perform.